rastafari669/smarti-crud/README.md

 DB_PASSWORD=root

-Open the terminal and navigate to crud-front and run npm i Open a new terminal and navigate to crud-back and follow the instructions:
+Open the terminal and navigate to crud-front and run npm i.
+Open a new terminal and navigate to crud-back and follow the instructions:
 Run composer install or php composer.phar install
 Run php artisan key:generate